byteminds/Amazon_Price_-_Checkout/README.md

-# Amazon Product Page Component: Pricing and Checkout Details
+# Amazon Pricing and Checkout Details

 > One component of a cloned Amazon product details page.